ahmsay/Number-Guess/README.md

 # Number-Guess
-Drawn number is predicted by a Convolutional Neural Network.</br>
+Drawn number is predicted by a convolutional neural network.</br>
 Try it on https://number-guess-conv.web.app/

 <p>